hiltmon/hiltmon.com/source/_posts/2012-03-31-photoshop-etiquette-for-web-designers.markdown

 categories: [Etiquette]
 ---

-There is a brilliant list of things web designers *should* be doing when desiging web apps in PhotoShop at [the photoshop etiquette manifesto for web designers](http://photoshopetiquette.com/).
+There is a brilliant list of things web designers *should* be doing when designing web apps in PhotoShop at [the photoshop etiquette manifesto for web designers](http://photoshopetiquette.com/).
 Do these and we developers will have a much easier time implementing your designs.

 Applies to iOS app designers, Mac App designers, in fact any app designers too.